paulcarvalho/faf_gear_restrictions_paper/README.md

-# reef_fisheries_model
+# Gear restrictions create conservation and fisheries tradeoffs for management

-Code for gear-based fisheries management model on coral reefs.
+This repository accompanies the paper - _Gear restrictions create conservation and fisheries tradeoffs for management_